 EARTH SCIENCE TEACHERS: The Michigan Certification Code requires that prospective high school teachers elect 30 or more credits of courses in geology and a minor of 20 credits in a discipline or 24 credits in an area.
-An area minor including courses in biology, physics, and chemistry is recommended and will be developed on an individual basis with each student.
+An area minor including courses in biology, physics, and chemistry is recommended and will be developed on an individual basis with each student, in consultation with the Department of Education.